jfisherd/task-manager/README.md

 # Lab 7.3, Lists, Keys, and Conditionals

 ## Description
-In this lab,
+In this lab, an attempt is made to build a simple task manager using React/TypeScript.

 ## Running the program
-To view use this lab,
+You cannot view this lab

 ## Reflection Questions
 > How did you ensure unique keys for your list items?